 - Work with our portfolio of customers to support them on their journey to lower carbon emissions, bringing together our dedicated ESG Solutions team, our award-winning products, and experts across the bank to develop tailored solutions for our customers.

 - Prioritise financing and investment that supports our customers in all sectors to transition to lower carbon emissions.
-Our ambition is to provide between USD750bn and USD1 trillion of financing and investment for this purpose over the next 10 years.
+Our ambition is to provide between USD750bn and USD1 trillion of financing and investment for this purpose and a sustainable future over the next 10 years.

 - Increase our portfolio of transition finance solutions to help enable even the most heavy-emitting sectors to progressively decarbonise, while helping to ensure a just and stable transition to maintain economic stability.

 - Apply a climate lens to our financing decisions, taking into account the unique conditions for our clients across developed and developing economies.

 - Build one of the world’s leading natural capital managers – to mainstream natural capital as an asset class, and invest in activities that preserve, protect and enhance nature over the long-term.
 For this purpose, we have created HSBC Pollination Climate Asset Management.

 - Set up a dedicated unit and tailored proposition to support CleanTech innovation companies and target USD100m CleanTech investment within our technology venture debt fund.